leminhthien2011/Python/README.md

 conda install numpy

+Install in a certain environment by:

+conda install --name myenv iopro

+Remove a package by

-conda uninstall numpy
+conda remove numpy

 c.
 Some times using conda doesnot work for a certain package due to conda not updated fast enough then we need to do pip on the Anaconda prompt instead, so

 pip install numpy

+pip remove numpy

+Or uninstall multiple packages by:

-pip uninstall numpy
+pip remove numpy pandas

+Or uninstall a package in an environment by

+conda remove -n myenv numpy

 d.
 For packages on github (on anaconda prompt)